bienflorencia/personal-site/content/project/phd/index.md

 title = "PhD Project"
 date = 2018-02-16T15:14:17Z
 draft = false

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["thesis", "Biodiversidata"]
+tags = ["thesis", "open-science"]

 # Project summary to display on homepage.
-summary = "Macroecological patterns of biodiversity across the Tree of Life: Uruguay as a model region"
+summary = "Biodiversity informatics and macroecological patterns of biodiversity: Uruguay as a model region"

 # Optional external URL for project (replaces project detail page).
 external_link = ""